Custom Grad Portrait and a Commemorative Wreath

 - large alphabet stickers (I like white because it shows up so well on the black, but other light colors would probably work as well if you want to coordinate with your child's school colors)

-Large white stickers spell out his name and the year.
+Large white stickers on the mortarboard spell out his name and graduation year.

-I collected favorite pictures of my son from birth through present and glued them to black card stock to give them structure, leaving a small outline.
-My paper trimmer saved me so much time on this part!
+- I collected favorite pictures of my son from birth through present and glued them to black card stock to give them structure, leaving a small outline.
+My paper trimmer saved me so much time on getting the cuts perfect.

 How to make large custom graduate portraits

 This budget project satisfied my desire for something bold (and inexpensive) at my son's graduation party.
-I made 2 of these large prints and they definitely made a statement!This (nearly) life size project involved taking my flash drive of grad pics to Staples and requesting Architects or Engineers prints (if you have a copyright on your pictures from the photographer, please don't ignore it...my pictures were all taken by a friend who gave me creative license to do what I wanted with them).
+I made 2 of these large prints and they definitely made a statement!This extra large project involved taking my flash drive of grad pics to Staples and requesting Architects or Engineers prints (if you have a copyright on your pictures from the photographer, please don't ignore it...my pictures were all taken by a friend who gave me creative license to do what I wanted with them).

-Engineering prints are usually about $3.50 but they were having a sale and they were $3, woohoo!
+Engineering prints are usually about $3.50 but they were having a sale and they were $3!
 The prints are 2' x 3'...very large...perfect for making a statement.
 They are printed onto regular copy-type paper and they are only available in black and white.

 Supply List for Custom Canvas: